 Mohammed Parvez Bhuiyan, Ph.D.

-Mohammed Parvez Bhuiyan, Ph.D. is the Facility’s staff radiochemist.
+Mohammed Parvez Bhuiyan, Ph.D. is the Facility’s lead radiochemist and Associate Director.
 Dr. Bhuiyan received his Master’s Degree at the University of Rajshahi in Bangladesh.
 He then continued his education and received a Ph.D. at the Kyushu Institute of Technology in Japan.
 After that, he worked and collaborated at a number of institutes: the Department of Chemistry at the University of Rajshahi, Bangladesh; the Graduate School of Life Science and Systems Engineering, Kyushu Institute of Technology, Japan; the Institute of Pharmaceutical Sciences at the Albert-Ludwigs-University of Freiburg, Germany.
 He came to the United States and worked for two years in the Department of Radiology and Molecular Imaging at the Henry Ford Health System in Detroit Michigan.
 He continued his research in the Department of Chemistry and Biochemistry at Utah State University in Logan Utah working with Liaohai Chen, Ph.D.
 He joined the University of Chicago in 2016.
 Dr. Bhuiyan’s research interests are wide-ranging.
 He has done work in nanoparticle fabrication and labeling, colorimetric assay development, synthetic and organic chemistry, MRI and fluorescence imaging contrast agents, and finally small molecule labeling with PET and SPECT radionuclides.

 Other Facility Members:

 Associate Professor, Department of Radiology